-Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
-These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
+Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
 Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
 This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over your home’s humidity.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier circulates the moisture more consistently and in the greatest capacity too, which will help you reach your indoor comfort.
+Humidification is more than just adding moisture to the air in your home.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
+A whole-home humidifier distributes the moisture more reliably and in the maximum capacity too, which will help you reach your indoor comfort.

 Bonus Benefits